-Applications will be processed at a meeting by end-October 2024.
+Applications will be processed at a meeting by mid-September (Strengthened clinical and independent research) and by mid-October (Better framework for research in psychiatry) 2024.
 Approximately two weeks after the expert committee has reached its decision, the applicant will be informed via e-grant whether the application has resulted in a grant or a rejection.